-- D.1.3.1 At all times during the term of this Subcontract, the Subcontractor shall, except as otherwise prohibited or limited by law, indemnify, defend, protect, and hold harmless the Department and any of its officers, agents, and employees from: - D.1.3.1.1 Any claims for damages or losses arising from services rendered by any Subcontractor, person, or firm performing or supplying services, materials, or supplies for the Subcontractor in connection with the performance of this Subcontract; - D.1.3.1.2 Any claims for damages or losses to any person or firm injured or damaged by erroneous or negligent acts, including disregard of state or federal Medicaid regulations or legal statutes, by the Subcontractor, its agents, officers, employees, or Subcontractors in the performance of this Contract;

-D.1.3.1.3 Any claims for damages or losses resulting to any person or firm injured or damaged by Subcontractor, its agents, officers, employees, or Subcontractors by the publication, translation, reproduction, delivery, performance, use, or disposition of any data processed under this Subcontract in a manner not authorized by the MCO Contract or by federal or state regulations or statutes;
+- D.1.3.1 At all times during the term of this Subcontract, the Subcontractor shall, except as otherwise prohibited or limited by law, indemnify, defend, protect, and hold harmless SCDHHS and any of its officers, agents, and employees from: - D.1.3.1.1 Any claims for damages or losses arising from services rendered by any subcontractor, person, or firm performing or supplying services, materials, or supplies for the Subcontractor in connection with the performance of this Subcontract; - D.1.3.1.2 Any claims for damages or losses to any person or firm injured or damaged by erroneous or negligent acts, including disregard of state or federal Medicaid regulations or legal statutes, by the Subcontractor, its agents, officers, employees, or subcontractors in the performance of this Subcontract; - D.1.3.1.3 Any claims for damages or losses resulting to any person or firm injured or damaged by Subcontractor, its agents, officers, employees, or subcontractors by the publication, translation, reproduction, delivery, performance, use, or disposition of any data processed under this Subcontract in a manner not authorized by the MCO Contract or by federal or state regulations or statutes;

-- D.1.3.1.4 Any failure of the Subcontractor, its agents, officers, employees, or Subcontractors to observe the federal or state laws, including, but not limited to, labor laws and minimum wage laws; - D.1.3.1.5 Any claims for damages, losses, or costs associated with legal expenses, including, but not limited to, those incurred by or on behalf of the Department in connection with the defense of claims for such injuries, losses, claims, or damages specified above; - D.1.3.1.6 Any injuries, deaths, losses, damages, claims, suits, liabilities, judgments, costs and expenses which may in any manner accrue against the Department or their agents, officers or employees, through the intentional conduct, negligence or omission of the Subcontractor, its agents, officers, employees or Subcontractors. - D.1.3.2 As required by the South Carolina Attorney General (SCAG), in circumstances where the Subcontractor is a political subdivision of the State of South Carolina, or an affiliate organization, except as otherwise prohibited by law, neither Subcontractor nor the Department shall be liable for any claims, demands, expenses, liabilities and losses (including reasonable attorney's fees) which may arise out of any acts or failures to act by the other party, its employees or agents, in connection with the performance of services pursuant to this Subcontract. - D.1.3.3 It is expressly agreed that the CONTRACTOR, Subcontractor and agents, officers, and employees of the CONTRACTOR or Subcontractor in the performance of this Contract shall act in an independent capacity and not as officers and employees of the Department or the State of South Carolina.
-It is further expressly agreed that this Subcontract shall not be construed as a partnership or joint venture between the CONTRACTOR or Subcontractor and the Department and the State of South Carolina.
+- D.1.3.1.4 Any failure of the Subcontractor, its agents, officers, employees, or subcontractors to observe the federal or state laws, including, but not limited to, labor laws and minimum wage laws; - D.1.3.1.5 Any claims for damages, losses, or costs associated with legal expenses, including, but not limited to, those incurred by or on behalf of SCDHHS in connection with the defense of claims for such injuries, losses, claims, or damages specified above; - D.1.3.1.6 Any injuries, deaths, losses, damages, claims, suits, liabilities, judgments, costs and expenses which may in any manner accrue against SCDHHS or their agents, officers or employees, through the intentional conduct, negligence or omission of the Subcontractor, its agents, officers, employees or subcontractors. - D.1.3.2 As required by South Carolina law and/or the South Carolina Attorney General (SCAG), in circumstances where the Subcontractor is a political subdivision of the State of South Carolina, or an affiliate organization, except as otherwise prohibited by law, neither Subcontractor nor SCDHHS shall be liable for any claims, demands, expenses, liabilities and losses (including reasonable attorney's fees) which may arise out of any acts or failures to act by the other party, its employees or agents, in connection with the performance of services pursuant to this Subcontract. - D.1.3.3 It is expressly agreed that the Contractor, Subcontractor and agents, officers, and employees of the Contractor or Subcontractor in the performance of this Subcontract shall act in an independent capacity and not as officers and employees of SCDHHS.
+It is further expressly agreed that this Subcontract shall not be construed as a partnership or joint venture between the Contractor or Subcontractor and the Department and the State of South Carolina.